DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 .. note::

     A more graphical view of the logical core layout may be obtained using the lstopo Linux utility.
-    On Fedora* 18, this may be installed and run using the following command:
+    On Fedora* Linux, this may be installed and run using the following command:

 .. code-block:: console